Applying for a Federal Direct Student Loan

 Important Note about Accepting Federal Direct Loans:

-Prior to receiving any federally funded student loan, the Federal Government requires student loan borrowers to complete loan counseling (Entrance and Exit) to ensure the understanding of Student Borrower Rights and Responsibilities and the obligations students are assuming.
+Prior to receiving any federally funded student loan, the Federal Government requires student loan borrowers to complete loan counseling (Entrance, Annual Student Loan Acknowledgement, and Exit) to ensure the understanding of Student Borrower Rights and Responsibilities and the obligations students are assuming.
 Loan counseling will also help students to learn about loan terms, tips for developing a personal budget, and helpful advice on how to manage educational expenses.
 NOTE: In accordance with federal regulations, HCU has the right to refuse to certify a loan or to certify a loan request for a reduced amount.

-All students receiving Federal Direct student loans at HCU must complete an online ENTRANCE Counseling Session and Sign the Master Promissory Note (MPN).
-All students receiving Federal Direct student loans at HCU who file an intent to graduate, withdraw, or drop below half-time enrollment must complete an online EXIT Counseling Session.
-Students will need the PIN number used to complete their FAFSA and should allow approximately 30 minutes to complete the required loan counseling.
+All students receiving Federal Direct student loans at HCU must complete an online ENTRANCE Counseling, Annual Student Loan Acknowledgement, and Sign the Master Promissory Note (MPN).
+All students receiving Federal Student Loans at HCU who file an intent to graduate, withdraw, or drop below half-time enrollment must complete an online EXIT Counseling.
+Students will need their FSA ID number used to complete the FAFSA and should allow approximately 30 minutes to complete the required loan counseling.

-Loan disbursements will NOT be released until the student has completed the Entrance Counseling Session.
+Loan disbursements will NOT be released until the student has completed the required counseling.
 A HOLD is attached to the records of students who are required to complete the Exit Counseling and will remain until the Exit Counseling is complete.
-Because holds will prevent school registration and access to official transcripts, students are encouraged to respond in a timely manner when instructed to complete the Exit Counseling Session.
+Because holds will prevent school registration, class access, and access to official transcripts, students are encouraged to respond in a timely manner when instructed to complete the Exit Counseling Session.

 Federal Direct Loan – Subsidized and Unsubsidized